-The 2017 National Survey on Drug Use and Health (NSDUH) said 18.7 million American adults had a substance use disorder (SUD).
-Researchers found 92.3 percent of Americans over the age of 12 with SUD did not get treatment.
+The 2019 National Survey on Drug Use and Health (NSDUH) said 20.4 million Americans had a substance use disorder (SUD).
+Researchers found 89.7 percent of Americans over the age of 12 with SUD did not get treatment.
 What keeps addicted individuals from getting the help they need?
-According to the 2012 NSDUH, almost half the study respondents said they did not receive treatment because they were not ready to stop using.
+According to this same report, almost half the study respondents said they did not receive treatment because they were not ready to stop using.
 Other common reasons for avoiding rehab include:

 - – Lack of insurance